MHA and the Joseph Smith Papers Project

 Professor Jehu J. Ancilles (specialist in global Christianity): Calling for more cultural inclusiveness, and alluding to Moses’ statement in the Bible, “Would that all God’s people were prophets,” Hanciles concluded, “In a church where members speak approximately 170 different languages as their first language, only God knows the number of his prophets.”

-LDS Church sues Canadian Polygamists over Corporate Name
+LDS Church sues Canadian Polygamists over their Corporate Name

 Living in an age that celebrated religious choice and trusted individual experience, early Mormons could be a fractious bunch, prone to constant schism.
 Smith attempted to use temples as places that would unify his people and quiet the cacophonous religious diversity that besieged his weary antebellum American followers.